tee-talog/trim-margin/README.md

 ## Features
 * Indent in a string literal.
 * Selectable APIs: `trimMargin` or `stripMargin`.
-* Use with tagged template literals.
+* Use as tagged template literals.
 * Inject to string type.

 ## install